Pavilion

 October7-9Bogotá CO

-ARQDIS Pavilion is an international event based in Bogotá, Colombia, conceived to share creation and practice-based research in design and architecture.
+ARQDIS Pavilion is an international event based in Bogotá, Colombia, conceived to share creation and practice-based research in creative disciplines.
 The event is open to anyone interested in design, architecture, art, the humanities and creative practices.
-During three days, the event will offer exhibitions, lectures by national and international keynotes, performances, showcases and activities that aim to strengthen the creative ecosystem of these fields.
+Over three days, the event will offer exhibitions, lectures by national and international keynotes, performances, showcases and activities that aim to strengthen the creative ecosystem of these fields.

 Exhibit